policykit/policykit/docs/source/gettingstarted.rst

         [Install]
         WantedBy=multi-user.target

-| After creating the files (and after any time you change them) run the following command:
+After creating the files (and after any time you change them) run the following command:

 ::

  sudo systemctl daemon-reload

-| Next, install and setup a message broker RabbitMQ
+Next, install RabbitMQ, a message broker:

 ::

  sudo apt-get install erlang rabbitmq-server

-| Then enable and start the RabbitMQ service:
+Enable and start the RabbitMQ service:

 ::

  sudo systemctl enable rabbitmq-server sudo service rabbitmq-server start

-| Check the status to make sure everything is running smoothly:
+Check the status to make sure everything is running smoothly:

 ::

  systemctl status rabbitmq-server

-| Finally, run the following commands to start the celery daemon:
+Finally, run the following commands to start the celery daemon:

 ::

  sudo systemctl start celery celerybeat

-| Verify that there are no errors with celery and celerybeat by running these commands:
+Verify that there are no errors with celery and celerybeat by running these commands:

 ::